-F. Application Review & Awards
+E. Application Review & Awards

-- 1. An application will not be evaluated if: - The application is received after the closing time and date. - The application package is not complete. - The project fails to address activities within the time frame of March 2022 December 31, 2022. - The application does not fall within the scope of the RFA (see Sections A and B above for more information). - 2.
-OP will use a review panel to score and rank applications and recommend applicants for funding. - 3.
+- 1. An application will not be evaluated if: - The application is received after the closing time and date. - The application package is not complete. - The application does not fall within the scope of the RFA (see Sections A and B above for more information). - 2.
+OP reserves the right to allow an applicant to correct errors before the application is reviewed. - 3.
+OP reserves the right to discuss modifications to a proposed project with an applicant and approve a project that differs from what is originally proposed by an applicant. - 4.
+OP will use a review panel to score and rank applications and recommend an applicant for funding. - 5.
 The final decision to award a grant to an applicant rests solely with OP.
-Awards are expected to be announced in January 2022.

-G. Award Notification
+F. Award Notification

-Successful applicants will be notified via email.
-For each award, OP and the grantee will agree to a Grant Agreement that includes funding restrictions; programmatic, administrative, and national policy requirements; reporting documents including total budget along with the amount of grant funding for the program; and payment terms.
+The successful applicant will be notified via email.
+For the award, OP and the grantee will agree to a Grant Agreement that includes funding restrictions; programmatic, administrative, and other policy requirements; reporting documents including total budget along with the amount of grant funding for the program; assurances and certifications; and payment terms.

-H. Submission Guidelines
+G. Submission Guidelines

-Applications are due no later than January 4, 2022 at 5:00 pm.
+Applications are due to OP no later than December 21, 2022, at 3:00 pm Eastern.
 Applications will be recorded upon receipt.
-Applications received after January 4, 2022 at 5:00 pm are disqualified and will not be forwarded to the Review Panel for consideration.
-Any additions or deletions to an application, unless requested, will not be accepted after the deadline of January 4, 2022 at 5:00 pm.
+Applications received after the deadline are disqualified and will not be forwarded to the review panel for consideration.
+Any additions or deletions to an application, unless requested, will not be accepted after the deadline.
 OP is not responsible for unreadable and/or out of order submissions.